LaVerne Krause: Early life and education

-LaVerne Krause was born in Portland, Oregon.
-She was adopted at the age of six weeks and raised on a farm outside of Portland by her great aunt and uncle, James Martin and Hannah (Wrolstad) Erickson.
+LaVerne Krause was born on July 21, 1924, in Portland, Oregon.
+She was adopted at the age of six weeks and raised on a farm outside of Portland by her great-uncle and great-aunt, James Martin and Hannah (Wrolstad) Erickson.
 She attended the University of Oregon in Eugene on an art scholarship, working in the summers at the Commercial Iron Works shipyards in Portland as a scaler scraping ships' hulls to remove rust, and eventually as a blueprint machine operator at another shipyard ironworks, Poole McGonigle.
 She graduated in 1946.
 While at the University of Oregon, she studied under Jack Wilkinson, whom she considered to be her greatest teacher.
 In Portland, she attended classes and eventually began teaching at the Museum Art School.

 After finishing her degree at the University of Oregon in 1946, she married Labrecht Gerhard Krause, a World War II veteran whom she had known since elementary school.
 They had two sons and a daughter.
 In 1949 the couple returned to Portland, where he resumed working for the National Biscuit Company.